Aabayoumy/Windows-LAPS-/README.md

 # Windows-LAPS-
-Windows LAPS GPO with wmi filter and sctipr
+Windows LAPS GPO with wmi filter and sctipt